confluentinc/getting-started-guides/go/README.md

 In this tutorial, you will build Go client applications which produce and consume messages from an Apache Kafka® cluster.
-The tutorial will walk you through setting up a local Kafka cluster if you do not already have access to one.
+The tutorial will walk you through setting up a Kafka cluster if you do not already have access to one.

 ## Prerequisites